Franz Schall: Aerial victory claims

 According to US historian David T. Zabecki, Schall was credited with 133 aerial victories.
 Forsyth also lists Schall with 133 aerial victories claimed in 530 combat missions.
 This figure includes 17 claims flying the Me 262 jet fighter, including six four-engined heavy bombers and eleven P-51 fighters.
-Spick however lists him with 137 aerial victories claimed in approximately 550 combat missions.
+Spick however lists him with 137 aerial victories claimed in approximately 550 combat missions, and a mission-to-claim ratio of 4.01.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 133 aerial victory claims, plus four further unconfirmed claims.
 This figure of confirmed claims includes 117 aerial victories on the Eastern Front and 16 on the Western Front flying the Me 262 jet fighter, including five four-engined bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 35 Ost 61184".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.